ioccc-src/winner/2012/README.md

 local compiler.

+### Historical note:

+The IOCCC has a website and now has a number of international mirrors.
+The primary website can be found at [www.ioccc.org](https://www.ioccc.org).

 ## Remarks on some of the entries

 We believe you will be impressed with this year's winning entries.
 We had